Last Monday, Rob and I had an awful flight from Sydney to New York.

 As we sat at the gate and waited, the flight delay was extended.
 Soon it was pushed back to 11:00 AM, then as 11:00 AM came and went, we received a notification that the flight had now been changed to 8:30 PM – 9 and a half hours later.
 The flight would get us into NYC at the truly wonderful time of around 4:00 AM.

-Sleep-deprived and sick, I decided that there was no way in hell we would wait around for that flight.
+Sleep-deprived and ill, I decided that there was no way in hell we would wait around for that flight.
 Along with most of the other passengers, we attempted to distribute ourselves on to any available seats on other Delta flights to New York that day.

 I called Delta’s customer service line while we were sitting at the gate and explained the situation, and the lovely lady on the other end of line expressed genuine sympathy that we’d just disembarked a long-haul flight from Australia and were now stuck in LAX.
 After a few minutes of searching alternate options, she managed to secure us the last 2 seats on the 4:05 PM flight to New York.